codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 [Pseudo-classes](https://www.w3schools.com/css/css_pseudo_classes.asp "ext")
 are not something new.
 I call them `pseudo selectors`.
-They help us to style elements base on elements' states.
+They help us to style elements base on elements' state.
 Every pseudo-selectors begins with a colon `:`.

 Let's take a look at the example below.
 The selector `:empty` will select every elements which is empty.